-Introduction to the types of artillery weapons, instruments, accessories and other combat equipment alone or within artillery units.
-Teach the students to differentiate artillery weapons, introduce the tactical and technical characteristics of weapons, equipment and instruments, as well as handling, usage and maintenance of artillery weapons and equipment in the artillery unit.
+To acquaint students with the purpose and types of artillery weapons and artillery instruments, accessories and ammunition.
+Distinguishing individual types of artillery weapons, getting to know the tactical and technical features of weapons, accessories and instruments, handling artillery weapons and the use and maintenance of artillery weapons and equipment in an artillery unit.

-" Field Artillery -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year)
+" Field Artillery -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year) (Note: course not offered in this academic year.)

-- I. Differentiate the types of artillery weapons, distinguish them according to the criteria of construction characteristics. - 2.
-Give historical development and the function within each phase. - 3.
-Clarify functionally dependent activity of each construction element. - 4.
+- 1. Differentiate the types of artillery weapons, distinguish them according to the criteria of construction characteristics. - 2.
+Discover historical development and the function within each phase. - 3.
+Analyze functionally dependent activity of each construction element. - 4.
 Apply accessories, instruments and devices - 5.
 Differentiate artillery ammunition and know how to apply elementary types of ammunition; - 6.
-Connect the activities of gun crew at artillery weapons and take command over the squad during live firing. - 7.
+Use the activities of gun crew at artillery weapons and take command over the squad during live firing. - 7.
 Use the available literature and materials on the Internet concerning artillery armament, fittings, instruments, devices, equipments and ammunition. - 8.
 Apply the acquired knowledge in further studying process and work in units after finishing the study; - 9.
-Use the acquired knowledge in working with the subordinates in the training process; - 10.
+Use the acquired knowledge in working with the subordinates in the training - 10.
 Apply technical and technological achievements in the development of artillery armament, fitting, instruments, ammunition and equipment, educate professionally, upgrade and transfer knowledge and skills upon the subordinates:

-$\scriptstyle\rm I.5$ To develop personal and collective determination, courage, enthusiasm and initiative of subortinates
+- I Basic competences of the military profession - 1.5 To develop personal and collective determination, courage, enthusiasm and initiative of subortinates